An Identification and Dimensionality Robust Test for Instrumental Variables Models: Model and Setup

 Formally, the only structure I require on the hat matrix \(H\) is a balanced-design condition described in \Cref{sec:single-endogeneous}.
-However, for reasons explained in \Cref{sec:power-properties} it may be optimal to introduce some regularization in estimating the first-stage models \(\widehat\Pi_{\ell i}\) so I suggest using the deleted diagonal ridge-regression hat matrix \(H(\lambda^\star)\):
+However, for reasons explained in \Cref{sec:power-properties} it may be optimal to introduce some regularization in estimating the first-stage models \(\widehat\Pi_{\ell i}\) so I suggest using a jackknife ridge regression procedure setting: